aantron/bisect_ppx/README.md

     ```

     to get binary coverage data in a string option.
 Upload this string or
-    otherwise extract it from the browser to create an `.coverage` file.
+    otherwise extract it from the browser to create a `.coverage` file.

 3. Build the usual Js_of_ocaml target, including the instrumented code under
 test, then run the reporter to generate the [coverage report][jsoo-report] in
 `_coverage/index.html`:

     ```
-    BISECT_ENABLE=yes dune build my_tester.bc.js
+    dune build my_tester.bc.js --instrument-with bisect_ppx
-    bisect-ppx-report html
+    node _build/default/my_tester.bc.js   # or in the browser bisect-ppx-report html
     ```